NAV

 results[].labour_market Object Salary and recruitment complexity metrics

-results[].matched_profession_profile Object Extracted skills and profile data
+results[].matched_profession_profile Object Typical skills and profile data for the matched roles

 results[].skillset_id String Internal skillset classification ID